Trump says Second Amendment won't be repealed.

 Associated Press

-WASHINGTON (AP) - President Donald Trump says the Second Amendment will not be repealed.
+WASHINGTON (AP) - President Donald Trump tweeted Wednesday that the Second Amendment "WILL NEVER BE REPEALED" and called on voters to elect more Republicans in this fall's congressional elections because the GOP "must ALWAYS hold the Supreme Court."

-The president is making that pledge a day after retired Supreme Court Justice John Paul Stevens expressed a different view.
-Stevens wrote in The New York Times that repealing the Second Amendment would help Congress enact gun control measures.
+Trump's statements came a day after retired Supreme Court Justice John Paul Stevens wrote in an essay in The New York Times that repealing the amendment would make it easier for Congress to enact gun control legislation.

+Last month's shootings that killed 17 people at a high school in Parkland, Florida, have galvanized young people, liberals and Democrats for a renewed push to curb firearms.
+That has included demonstrations that have drawn hundreds of thousands of marchers in cities across the country.

 "THE SECOND AMENDMENT WILL NEVER BE REPEALED!"
 Trump tweeted early Wednesday.
 "As much as Democrats would like to see this happen, and despite the words yesterday of former Supreme Court Justice Stevens, NO WAY.
 We need more Republicans in 2018 and must ALWAYS hold the Supreme Court!"

+Of the current nine justices, the four considered to comprise the court's conservative wing were appointed by GOP presidents and the four more liberal judges were selected by Democratic presidents.
+The ninth, often considered the crucial swing vote, is Anthony Kennedy, who was nominated by Republican President Ronald Reagan.

+Trump would have an easier time filling the next Supreme Court vacancy if Republicans can expand their current 51-49 Senate majority in November's elections.

-The Supreme Court ruled in 2008 that the amendment lets people own guns for self-defense.
+The Supreme Court ruled in 2008 that the Second Amendment lets people own guns for self-defense.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.